Chapter 5 Your First SPC Charts With Base R

 ucl <- cl + 3 * s

-When plotting data, we need to expand the y-axis limits to make room not only for the data points but also the control limits (Figure 5.3):
+When plotting the chart, we must ensure that the y-axis accommodates both the data and the control limits (Figure 5.3):

 # Plot data while expanding the y-axis to make room for all data and lines